President and CEO

 Want to connect with Cherita?
 Please Contact:

 Cherita Ellens is the President and CEO of Women Employed.
-A native Chicagoan and longtime advocate for Chicago women, youth, and families, and a working Mom and caregiver.
+She is a native Chicagoan and longtime advocate for Chicago women, youth, and families, and a working mom and caregiver.

 Before joining Women Employed, Cherita led business operations and communications as Executive Vice President for Skills for Chicagoland’s Future, a public-private partnership that works to close the access gap by matching businesses that have unmet hiring needs with qualified, unemployed, and underemployed job seekers.
 She has also served as the VP of Marketing and Membership for the YMCA of Metropolitan Chicago, and later as the Executive Director of the South Side and Wabash YMCAs where she focused on health disparities in the African-American community.